Gravitational wave echos from physical black holes: Physical black holes

 \section{Physical black holes}

+Recall in the last section we defined physical black holes as those formed through gravitational collapse.
+It is very important to remember that in the Schwartzchild time definition where all the probes live and report their measurement, the collapsar undergoes endless contraction towards the event horizon.
+Here we consider a neutral and non-spinning collapsar with mass $M$, corresponding to the spacetime metric

-Consider a neutral and non-spinning collapsar with mass $M$.
-In the $\{t,r\}$ plane of the spacetime diagram, the surface of the star contracts following time-like world lines which asymptotically approach the event horizon so that
+where $r_{\varepsilon}(t)=2M+\varepsilon(t)$ is the trajectory of the star surface in $\{t,r\}$ plane.
+Here $\varepsilon(t)$ is small, time varying parameter at the very late stage of the gravitation collapse.
+Causality dictates that the star surface follows a time-like world line which asymptotically approaches the event horizon so that